timrchavez/capomastro/docs/GETTING_STARTED.md

 The `config.xml` file is templated using the Django templating language, `{{ notifications_url }}` will be replaced using the value from `NOTIFICATION_URL` in the `local_settings.py` file.

+It is important that this is templated, otherwise you will need to hardcode each job with the server that it can send notifications to.

 12\.
 Creating a dependency

 Dependencies control the building of Jobs, when you create a Dependency, you specify a Job type and a Server to build that job on.